What are the criteria that define an IMOCA?

 The yachts racing in the Vendée Globe all meet the IMOCA (International Monohull Open Class Association) standard.
 This gauge determines the main characteristics of these yachts.

-The IMOCA gauge was created after the first Vendée Globe in 1991.
-The aim of this gauge was to imagine sailing yachts driven by a single man (or with a reduced crew) capable of sailing in the Southern seas.
-It is a fairly open box rules gauge leaving a large creative part for architects.
+The IMOCA class was created after the first Vendée Globe in 1991.
+The aim was to design one-man (or short-handed) yachts capable of sailing in the Southern Ocean.
+It's a fairly open "box rules" type of rule, leaving plenty of room for creativity on the part of the designers.

-Regularly modified in order to improve safety conditions for sailors, it only defines a few parameters of the boat:
+Regularly modified to improve safety conditions for sailors, it defines only a few of the boat's parameters:

 • The sailboat must be a monohull